Thomas Blug

 Thomas Blug, born in Saarbrücken in 1966, is a German musician, guitarist, musical electronic engineer and composer.
 He also formed his own band Thomas Blug Band with whom he released three albums besides his solo albums.
 He has also worked with band Dreist with whom he released an album in 1997 and a live album a decade later.

 The Bluguitar Amp1, a compact tube amp head designed by Thomas Blug.

-After being a product designer for Hughes & Kettner for 27 years, he launched his own company, Bluguitar, in 2014 which produces guitar, amplifiers, cabs and effects units.
+After being a product designer for Hughes & Kettner for 27 years, he launched his own company, Bluguitar, in 2014 which produces guitars, amplifiers, cabs and effects units.